varya/steroids/_posts/project_configuration/2013-11-12-config-xml-ios.markdown

 <preference name="DisallowOverscroll" value="false" />
 {% endhighlight %}

-The following preferences are supported by Steroids:
+The following Cordova preferences are supported by Steroids:

 * **AllowInlineMediaPlayback (boolean, defaults to false)** - when set to true, inline HTML5 video playback is allowed on the iPhone (HTML5 videos are normally opened in a native video dialogue).
 Note that the `<video>` elements in the HTML document must also include the `webkit-playsinline="true"` attribute.
 On iPad, this preference is ignored and all HTML5 video files are always played inline.
 (Inline audio playback works on both devices regardless of this preference.)